 Basanti proudly claims that her agri-kiosk, which opened in March 2018, is providing climate resilient varieties of seed, organic fertilizer and pesticides to farmers from the nearby villages.
 She has effectively implemented many skills she has learnt in the training provided by CARE India.
 Her husband also extended a helping hand in this venture.
 She prepared a systematic indent of paddy and vegetable seed varieties, and collected information about the varieties, quantity of seed and the time when farmers must procure the crops.

-The kiosk is also offering an option – away from the exploitation of traders and middlemen – for the owners to have a few more precious rupees in their pockets, to invest in their land, to make their families lead better lives, to look to a better future.
+The kiosk provides security – away from the exploitation of traders and middlemen – for the owners to have a few more precious rupees in their pockets, to invest in their land, to make their families lead better lives, and to look to a better future.